-Following a buffet lunch in the sunken garden of Dar Al Hossoun we continue with a visit to Dar Ahbab.
+Following a buffet lunch in the sunken garden of Dar Al Hossoun we continue with a visit to Dar El Nour and Dar El Ahbab.
 These two houses and gardens were specifically designed for a relatively small plot of land, focusing on the affinity between rammed-earth buildings and natural swimming pools.
 The gardens appear wild, but do in fact contain at least 200 different species of carefully selected plants.

 At Dar El Nour we see Ossart & Maurières' most recent designs, one completed in 2014 and the other in 2015.
 Both gardens offer an unusually broad range of steppe plants, making it possible to track growth from planting to maturity.
+In Dar Deboules, a range of new plants are used.
+Carlhian is the very last house and garden designed by Ossart & Maurières in Morocco.
+This lighter and more economical garden display wild plants imported from the Mexican pampa.

-Tonight we dine together at Dar Igdad, followed by a screening (with commentary) of Sarah Amrouni's film Chasseurs de graines pour jardins fous ('Hunting for Seeds for Crazy Gardens').
+Tonight we dine together at Dar El Ahbab, followed by a screening (with commentary) of Frédéric Wilner's film Jardins d'Eden (Gardens of Eden).
 (Overnight Taroudant) BLD

-Day 17: Thursday 4 May, Taroudant - Tiout Oasis - Taroudant
+Day 18: Friday 6 April, Taroudant - Tiout Oasis - Taroudant